 • Exceptional performance in deep snow, light snow, ice, and slush.

-• Excellent dry traction performance in winter.
+• Dependable dry traction in winter.

 • Good stopping distance on ice and packed snow.